streamlit/streamlit/README.md

 ## Contributing :ant:
 - Post new bugs and feature requests at [GitHub issues](https://github.com/streamlit/streamlit/issues/new/choose)
 - If you'd like to contribute with code — thanks!
-Check out our contributing-guidelines **here**.
+Check out our contributing information and guidelines [here](https://github.com/streamlit/streamlit/wiki/Contributing).
 - For anything else, post on the [forum](https://discuss.streamlit.io/).

 ## License :scroll: